 Baron Adhemar Challenge

 This is a challenge in honor of the late Baron Adhemar de Villarquemada.
-Entrants are invited to display something that would have amused or delighted him.
-His larger-than-life persona was that of a 14th C French Baron and he loved food, history, art, and music.
+Entrants are invited to display something that would have amused or delighted this larger-than-life personality.
+His persona was that of a 14th c.
+French Baron and he loved food, history, art, and music.
 He had a strong singing voice and a laugh that could shake dust from the ceiling.
-This challenge will be judged by a team familiar with his personality and liveliness.
-A special prize will be presented for this challenge winner.
+Personal familiarity with Baron Adhemar is not needed to enter; just share what makes your art fun.
+A special prize will be presented to this challenge winner.